 Search engine optimization (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.

 This definition captures the goals (increasing quantity and quality of traffic) and the outcome (organic search engine results) of SEO.
-I will use the SEO strategy that Break the Ice Media has been deploying for the past year as a case study throughout this blog post to illustrate the key points.
+I will use the SEO strategy that Break the Ice Media has been deploying since 2017 as a case study to illustrate the key points.

 The importance of SEO